savinmikhail/whisper/README.md

   - You need a Hugging Face token with access to `pyannote/speaker-diarization-3.1`.
   - By default, TXT is formatted into readable paragraphs; set `TXT_GROUPING=segments` for line-per-segment or `TXT_GROUPING=none` for a single line.
   - Tweak paragraphing via `MAX_GAP` (default 1.0s), `MAX_PARAGRAPH_SECONDS` (30s), and `MIN_PARAGRAPH_CHARS` (80).
+  - Progress prints to stderr.
+In non-interactive runs it emits periodic lines; in a TTY it updates a single line with percentage and ETA.

 Notes
 - The first run downloads model weights to the container cache (unless pre-cached at build time).
 Subsequent runs are faster.